paolokappa/Suricata-CSF-autoblock/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Maintain backward compatibility
+- Add descriptions for new signatures/rules
+- Update documentation for new features
+- Test with both IPv4 and IPv6

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.